-Shamunnay is a sister concern of Bangladesh.
+Shamunnay is a sister concern of Unnayan Shamannay.
 Currently, there are six local committees in the six districts of Bangladesh.
 It has been registered as an independent organization under the Department of Social Services, Government of Bangladesh in 2003.

 The purpose of Shamunnay is to be a catalyst for the innovative and indigenous approach of development, well being of the people or groups mentioned above through human approach.
 Shamunnay works in favor of people’s rights and socio-economic development, which in turn will facilitate a sustainable and equitable improvement of life.